If you have your votes counted by magic, they'll be stolen by magic:

 Council of Thieves (August 2009 - January 2010): TBA.
 Going to have a really hard time filling the shoes of the more permanent characters in this awesome PbP, and would have a pretty hard time filling the shoes of the various DMs too.
 One thing I would do differently if I was DM would be to play up the dystopian aspect of Cheliax a LOT, while adding in enemy rebels who are REALLY NASTY, forcing some hard choices upon the heroic rebels.
 But this space is for listing character concepts, not DM concepts -- my best thought for this right now is a revolutionary Bard (probably Human).
 (Actually, I wonder if an all-Bard or almost all-Bard

 Kingmaker (February 2010 - July 2010): TBA.
 This Adventure Path just seems made for a Battle Herald who actually DOESN'T trade away the Cavalier's Mount.
 Now if only you didn't need to dip into a non-martial class to qualify (technically, Brawler Examplar Archetype allows avoiding this, but is not good for a mounted Battle Herald) . . .
-As it is, this normally calls for at least triple-classing, so a Half-Elf with Multitalented Mastery is almost required from a mechanical standpoint if Variant Multiclassing is not allowed, and the thematic fit is even pretty good.
-(If Variant Multiclassing is allowed, single-class entry becomes a good alternative, in which the Half-Elf mechinical advantage goes away, although the Half-Elf thematic fit remains pretty good.)
-(Note: Plays TO the theme of the AP.)
+Assuming that Variant Multiclassing is allowed, single-class entry into this is both possible and desirable -- and I've got a devious idea for it: A Stolen Lands Kobold sees that Humans are coming into the Stolen Lands, like it or not -- so why not be the one to lead them in and thereby get the opportunity to do it your way?
+(If Variant Multiclassing is not allowed, this normally calls for at least triple-classing, so a Half-Elf with Multitalented Mastery is almost required from a mechanical standpoint if Variant Multiclassing is not allowed, and the thematic fit is even pretty good.)
+(Note: Plays TO the theme of the AP, although potentially with a weird twist.)
 In the unlikely event that the whole (or almost the whole) party is Small, this becomes a decent Adventure Path for a Halfling Tower Shieldadin Battle Herald.

 Serpent's Skull (August 2010 - January 2011): TBA.
 First choice is a character interested in defusing tensions in Sargava (Negotiator Bard, maybe? -- probably Human).
 (Note: Plays TO the theme of the AP.)
 This is also a potential alternate choice for a character primarily intended for Skull and Shackles (below -- the character MEANT to infiltrate the Shackles Pirates, but instead got shipwrecked); however, then a character swap probably needs to be engineered after escaping Smuggler's Shiv.

 Carrion Crown (February 2011 - July 2011): TBA.
-Was originally think of a REALLY DUMB political type character, but Hell's Vengeance is just too good (er, Evil) an opportunity to pass up for this.
-(Note: Plays INDETERMINATE with respect to the theme of the AP.)
-Have not come up with a preferred replacement, but Darien Usher-Tessadril (see Wrath of the Righteous, below) is a possible alternate here (as something of an eldritch horror himself), as is a Tower Shieldadin or a Reach Witch (see below; Elf/Half-Elf version preferred).
+Was originally thinking of a REALLY DUMB political type character, but Hell's Vengeance is just too good (er, Evil) an opportunity to pass up for this.
+In the absence of another a preferred replacement, I have been toying with the idea of a highly agile thrown weapon Human (Shadowhunter) Fighter who shows that sometimes you CAN solve spooky problems with a blade.
+(Note: Plays TO the theme of the AP.)
+Darien Usher-Tessadril (see Wrath of the Righteous, below) is a possible alternate here (as something of an eldritch horror himself), as is a Tower Shieldadin or a Reach Witch (see below; Elf/Half-Elf version preferred).
+Although I've heard that this AP has especially severe poverty if you DON'T go on a full looting spree, so some adjustments may be necessary.

 Jade Regent (August 2011 - January 2012): TBA.
 An idea (to be fleshed out more later) can be found in this post, following a suggestion from the Jade Regent Player's Guide that one or more of Ameiko, Koya, Sandru, and Shalelu be player characters, despite some painfully obvious clashes of backstory with starting level, especially in the case of Koya, which is the one for whom I have the best concept (as described in the linked post).
 Despite the obvious problems (including required non-optimization), if somebody wants me in on a party composed of the above 4 characters, I'm in.
 (Note: Plays TO the theme of the AP.)
 This Adventure Path is also a potential alternate choice for any character (including Mirosir Tepescik-Tessadril) primarily intended for Rise of the Runelords (above).